tatsuyamoriguchi/portfolio/SleepTracer_DevPlan.md

 4. To promote clinics and institutions with Sleep Tracer

 ## Basic features and technologies to implement and learn
-- [ ] <a href="https://nix-united.com/blog/how-to-write-a-proper-mobile-app-requirements-document-in-5-steps/">HOW TO WRITE A PROPER MOBILE APP REQUIREMENTS DOCUMENT IN 5 STEPS</a>
+- [x] <a href="https://nix-united.com/blog/how-to-write-a-proper-mobile-app-requirements-document-in-5-steps/">HOW TO WRITE A PROPER MOBILE APP REQUIREMENTS DOCUMENT IN 5 STEPS</a>
+- [x] <a href="https://lvivity.com/functional-and-non-functional-requirements">FUNCTIONAL AND NON-FUNCTIONAL REQUIREMENTS FOR MOBILE APP: WHAT’S THE DIFFERENCE?</a>
 - [ ] Software Development Lifecycle
 - [ ] Designing software architecture and maintaining code quality
 - [ ] Front end development UI/UX design -> SwiftUI with MVVM